SteeltoeOSS/Documentation/api/v4/tracing/index.md

 OpenTelemetry Provides the `Sampler` abstraction for configuring when traces should be recorded.
 The simplest options are `AlwaysOnSampler` and `AlwaysOffSampler`, with their names describing exactly which traces will be recorded.

-To replace the Steeltoe configuration for using these samplers, set the environment variable `OTEL_TRACES_SAMPLER` to `always_on` or `always_off`.
+As a replacement for what Steeltoe used to provide for using these samplers, set the environment variable `OTEL_TRACES_SAMPLER` to `always_on` or `always_off`.

 > [!TIP]
 > OpenTelemetry is generally built to follow the [options pattern](https://learn.microsoft.com/dotnet/core/extensions/options).
-> There are more ways to configure options than what is demonstrated on this page, these are only examples of the potential.
+> There are more ways to configure options than demonstrated on this page, these are just examples to get started.

 ### Set Application Name